tc-functors/docs/src/content/docs/entities/routes.md

 Here we set the defaults for all routes in the topology.
 The individual route can still override the default.

-#### Splitting routes to separate files
+#### Managing complexity

-To split the routes to separate files, including default, we can do the following:
+To place the routes in separate files, including default, we can do the following:

 ```
 name: example-routes